 - Control System Instabilities.
 Control system instabilities are related to the action of controllers that, through actuators, attempt to regulate some of the variables of the reactor.

 - Coupled Neutronic-Thermohydraulic Instability.
-The dominant type of instabilities in commercial BWRs is the coupled neutronic-thermohydraulic instability (also known as the reactivity instability).
-The power generation in BWRs is directly related to the fuel neutron flux, which is strongly related to the average void fraction in the core channels through.
-This effect is known as the reactivity feedback.
+The dominant type of instabilities in commercial BWRs is the coupled neutronic-thermohydraulic instability (also known as reactivity instability).
+The power generation in BWRs is directly related to the fuel neutron flux, which is strongly related to the average void fraction in the core channels.
+This effect is known as reactivity feedback.
 The reactivity feedback caused by changes in void fraction (void coefficient) is delayed as the voids travel upward through the fuel channel.
-In some cases the delay may be long enough and the void feedback may be strong enough that the reactor configuration becomes unstable.
-In this case the neutron flux may oscillate.
+In some cases, the delay may be long enough, and the void feedback may be strong enough that the reactor configuration becomes unstable.
+In this case, the neutron flux may oscillate.

 - Francesco D’Auria, The BWR Stability Issue, THICKET 2008 – Session IX – Paper 26